 Ever heard of the Switch Witch?

-If you’re new to food allergies consider introducing your family to the Switch Witch.
-Who is she- she is a good witch that comes at night and switches all the treats that your child is allergic to for cool toys or safe treats.
-For more information click on the resource link below.
+If you’re new to food allergies, consider introducing your family to the Switch Witch.
+She is a good witch who comes at night and switches all the treats that your child is allergic to for cool toys or safe treats.
+For more information, click on the resource link below.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.